Top 10 Winter Travel Destinations in China

 Now emerging as one of the most progressive countries of the East, China offers tourists a chance to uncover the mysteries and treasures of this ancient and increasingly flourishing land.
 All the way from the very north to the south of this vast country, winter tours China is an exhilarating and varied experience.

 Besides the fact that Beijing opens the door to China's formidable history and is a cultural center reflecting the many nuances of Chinese heritage and the center stage of its political and economic scene, it is also a city that brings you to a fascinating China winter tour.
 In addition, it is during winter that Beijing's Temple Fairs come to life.
 These are an exponent of Chinese culture expressed through cultural heritage projects, performance arts, wrestling, judo, chess, lion dances and much more.

-Yuanxiao - Chinese Lantern Festival
+Chinese Lantern Festival(Yuanxiao Festival in Chinese)

 Lantern festivals are celebrated on the 15th day of the first month of the Chinese New year and concludes the New Year festivities.
 Every house and street is decorated with red lanterns onto which riddles are hung to be solved for prizes.
 Eating of rice flour dumplings known as yuanxiao is a major part of this tradition.
 Fireworks mark the end of the festivities.

-A Walk Along the Mutianyu Great Wall
+A Walk Along the Snow Covered Mutianyu Great Wall:

 limb atop this quiet, far-from-the-madding crowd section of the Great Wall for a walk back in time through history when the watchtowers were used to guard the capital.
 Overlooking densely forested surroundings, the Mutianyu Wall gives you a choice of climbing 4000 steps, a chairlift, or a gondola for ascent and descent.